telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/diagram.md

 ### pannable.key `String` *(default: "ctrl")*

-Defines the pannable key.
+Defines what meta key to use while panning the diagram.
+Make sure this option and [selectable.key](#configuration-selectable.key) are different to avoid clashes.
 The available values are:

 * "none" - No activation key
 * "ctrl" - The activation key will be "ctrl"
-* "shift" - The activation key will be "ctrl"
+* "shift" - The activation key will be "shift"
-* "alt" - The activation key will be "ctrl"
+* "alt" - The activation key will be "alt"

 > This option is not applicable for mobile devices.